CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 and the following folders:

-* `Pod` - This is where you place your library's classes
+* `MyLib` - This is where you place your library's classes
 * `Example` - This is the generated Demo & Testing bundle

 ## Putting your Library Together